Assab: 21st century

 In 2008, following a border dispute with neighbouring Djibouti and consequently an unsafe border between the countries, which saw forces from Qatar acting as mediators in a buffer zone, the role of Assab diminished further.

-During the Tigray War, Assab was also involved.
-Offensives of joint ENDF-Amhara-Eritrean forces into Tigray were facilitated by the intervention of "Pterosaurus" drones, launched by the United Arab Emirates from its base in Assab.
-The Chinese-made armed drones bombed Tigrayan towns and defence forces.
-EEPA has provided a summarised translation of the Chinese article.
-On 19 December 2020, an EEPA report mentioned that Egyptian officials and a European diplomat state that the UAE have used its base in Assab to launch armed drone strikes against Tigray.
-The investigative platform Bellingcat further confirmed the presence of Chinese-produced drones at the UAE's military base in Assab.
+Beginning in 2015, the United Arab Emirates built a port and expanded an airstrip in Assab using the facility as a base to support the Saudi-led intervention in the Yemeni civil war.

+During the Tigray War, the Tigray People's Liberation Front (TPLF) accused Ethiopia of deploying drones from a military base in Assab belonging to the United Arab Emirates.

 Infrastructure

 Assab is served by Assab International Airport.
-The United Arab Emirates reportedly uses the port and airport for logistics, and as a detention center.
+The United Arab Emirates reportedly uses the port and airport for logistics, and as a detention centre.

 Climate

 Assab has the typical hot desert climate (Köppen climate classification BWh) of the Danakil Region.
 The city's climate is arid and extremely hot, with an extremely low average annual rainfall of 40 mm.
 Assab experiences high temperatures during both the day and the night, with the annual mean average temperature approaching 31 °C.